About Valerie

 Dame Valerie Adams is undoubtedly the most dominant track and field star New Zealand has ever produced.

 From 2006-2014 Dame Valerie was unbeaten in major championships, enjoying an unprecedented winning streak in world athletics of 107 competitions during that period.
-Her major wins included back-to-back Olympic gold at the 2008 and 2012 Games, and four world championship titles.
+Her major wins included back-to-back Olympic gold at the Beijing 2008 and London 2012 Olympic Games, and four world championship titles.

 Career Highlights